Element84/filmdrop-k8s-tf-modules/README.md

 flop destroy "${CLUSTER}"
 ```

-### If things go sideways, you can delete the entire state:
+### If things go sideways, you can delete the entire state

 ```shell
 flop destroy --all
 ```

 <br>

 ## `flop` tests